Satyadarshin/GrandDesigner/README.md

 #### 2. Install the Web Directory:

-Obtain a copy of the website files, and place them in `adhisthana-docker-dev/web/`
+Obtain a copy of the website files, and place them in `GrandDesigner-docker-dev/web/`

 #### 3. Create the `.env` File and Configure Variables:

-In the `adhisthana-docker-dev` directory, copy `.env-example` to `.env` and set the database details.
+In the `GrandDesigner-docker-dev` directory, copy `.env-example` to `.env` and set the database details.
 When you first start the Docker system, it will create a new database with the details you've specified.
 You can set the `MARIABD_*` variables to whatever you like with the exception of `MARIADB_HOST` which has to stay set as the name of the MariaDB container (defined in `docker-compose.yml`).
 The database passwords should be 16 characters randomly generated.

 #### 4. Configure SMTP settings

-Ask the website developer (or whoever manages Google Workspace for the adhisthana.org domain) to generate a new 'app password' for you and enter the SMTP credentials that they give you into the `.env` file.
+Ask the website developer (or whoever manages Google Workspace for the GrandDesigner.org domain) to generate a new 'app password' for you and enter the SMTP credentials that they give you into the `.env` file.

 #### 5. Configure the Email Address for Development: